Admitted Student Resources

 April Open House Programming

-We hosted several Open House events over the month of April to introduce you to our faculty, staff, and current students and to provide information about our curriculum, our living-learning community, and other opportunities at Kilachand.
+Kilachand will host a series of events throughout the month of April that will introduce you to our faculty, staff, and current students and will provide information about our curriculum, community, and other opportunities at Kilachand.

 An Introduction to the Kilachand Curriculum